 Catholic Social Teaching

-Catholic Social Teaching is an aspect of the life and the thinking of the Catholic Church.
+Catholic Social Teaching is based on the life and words of Jesus Christ, who came "to bring glad tidings to the poor...liberty to captives...recovery of sight to the poor" (Luke 4:18-19).
 It concerns what the Church has to say about social issues and the way in which Catholic faith should be lived out within society.
 These teachings are rooted in Scripture and especially in the teachings of Jesus found in the Gospels.

 Cardinal Vincent Nichols: Introductory video for Catholic Social Teaching website http://www.catholicsocialteaching.org.uk/